Aeclectic Tarot Tarot Decks Tarot Forum Community Learn Tarot Tarot Readings Tarot Books

 The Fantastico Viaggio di un Manichino, which roughly translates to 'The Fantastic Voyage of a Mannequin,' is a 22-card deck from Osvaldo Menegazzi.
 Each large-size card pictures a faceless wooden puppet in modern and slightly surreal surroundings.

 Also known as the Romeo and Juliet Tarot, the Shakespeare Tarot is a beautiful deck from artist Luigi Scapini where the cards are linked with scenes and characters from the Bard's plays.
-The minor arcana are pip cards, but also have colourful illustrations
+The minor arcana feature the pips, but also include colourful illustrations.

 Tarocchi di Dario Fo